countable-web/open-source-corporation/developers/ARCHITECTURE.rst

    - A set of models for thinking about software architecture in a business context, and therefore quite appropriate for practitioners who deliver real systems day to day.
 -  MVC - The convention Django uses to separate modules.
-This (and its' relatives) appear frequently throughout web development.
+This (and its relatives) appear frequently throughout web development.

 Dependencies